joehewitt/diskcache/README.md

 diskcache
 ========

-Node.js cache for storing files on disk or in memory.
+Connect middleware for caching HTTP requests on disk or in memory.

 Installation
 ------------